birsennaydin/Api-Project/README.md

 - If you want see database logic You can find sql file under the database/ (File name is api-project.sql)

 # Usage
-To run this demo you'll need to have Mysql, Apache, Php installed
+To run this demo you'll need to have Mysql, Php installed
 - Clone the repo
 - Install the dependencies with composer install
 - Copy .env.example to .env